kc1awv/go-m17-relay/README.md

 | 10   | 1 byte  | ASCII (A-Z) module to connect to (Optional.
 Ignored for relays, kept for legacy mrefd/urfd reflectors)           |

 ### `LINK`
 #### Link request packet.
-Sent by relays to interlink with each other.
+Sent by a Relay to interlink with another Relay.

 | Byte | Size    | Purpose                                                                                                          |
 -------|---------|-------------------------------------------------------------------------------------------------------------------